Frijol/climate-change/GLOSSARY.md

 organisms that build shells or external skeletons, or for plants, internal scaffolding built from calcium carbonate

 ## capacity factor
-the ratio of a power plant's actual output to its theoretical potential output at full capacity
+The ratio of a power plant's actual output to its theoretical potential output at full capacity – accounting for downtime and other inefficiencies.

 ## carbon cycle
 Seasonal cycling of carbon dioxide around the earth, which fluctuates annually between lows in the summer and highs in the winter.
 Plants and other photosynthesizing organisms consume carbon dioxide in the summer.
 When the plants die in the fall and cease to photosynthesize, the plants are eaten by bacteria, fungi, and animals, which exhale carbon dioxide.
 Most of the vegetation on the planet is in the Northern Hemisphere, so the Earth's carbon cycle follows Northern Hemisphere seasons.